vmware-samples/vcenter-event-broker-appliance/examples/knative/python/kn-py-cbc-slack/README.md

  * Debugger PIN: 994-125-687
  ```

-In a separate terminal window, go to the test directory and edit the `deploy.json` file to to include a VM name registered within CBC but without sensor enabled.
+In a separate terminal window, go to the test directory and edit the `deploy.json` file to to include a VM name registered within CBC but without sensor enabled,  or `remove.json` to include a VM name removed from vcenter but still registered within CBC.

 ```json
 "Vm":
     {"Name": "new-vm",
 ```

-Simulate CloudEvent being posted to the function using cURL to make HTTP POST of the test json.
+Simulate CloudEvent being posted to the function using cURL to make HTTP POST of the appropriate test json.

 ```console
 cd test
 curl -i -d@deploy.json localhost:8080
 ```

-If you check back to the interactive Stdout from container image ou should see the POST being recieved and output from the function:
+If you check back to the interactive Stdout from container image you should see the POST being recieved and output from the function:

 ```console
 * Serving Flask app "handler.py" (lazy loading)